Crew Management

 The Foreign Affairs Manual reads: “Yacht crew who will provides services on board a recreational vessel who are able to establish that they have a residence abroad which they do not intend to abandon, regardless of the nationality of the yacht are classifiable B-1.”

-Hershenson stresses that foreign crew still cannot be paid by a U.S. entity and cannot be on a U.S. payroll, but they now can work aboard a U.S.-flagged yacht.
-This is still pretty new, he says, and he advises foreign crew to ask about this process during the interview process to make sure they would be in compliance on a U.S. vessel.
+Hershenson stresses that foreign crew still cannot be paid by a U.S. entity and cannot be on a U.S. payroll, even if they are working aboard a U.S.-flagged yacht.
+He advises foreign crew to ask about this process during the interview process.
 “I usually advise to work it out with yacht management,” Hershenson says.
 “Most of them have a yacht management company located outside the U.S. or [they have] an affiliate.
 Or the owner of the vessel has a foreign company.
 They usually figure it out one of those two ways.”

 iStock/belterz